VI-Tran-computerEngineer/VI-Tran-computerEngineer/README.md

 Developed by: **Vi Long Tran**

-I am an Embedded Linux Engineer.
+I am an Embedded & DevOps Engineer.
 I graduated *Faculty of Conputer Science and Engineering* at *Ho Chi Minh University of Technology* in 2022.
 I got experienced working with following programming languages: C, C++, Python, Bash.
 I had time been a DevOps software Engineer who develops CI/CD jobs and deploy in Kubernetes clusters.
 I had time been a Embedded Firmware Enginner who develops drivers for testing modules.